tecnocat/metatrader-automation/README.md

 * Backtest report names must include deposit or remove period dates
 * Auto improve parameters for expert advisor reading stored backtests
 * Refactor every class object / entity to a Data Transfer Object
+* Refactor error handling, pass event to event in a other event
+* Refactor import backtest report and make unnecessary the name

 #### Known bugs 🐞

 * The import command take too much time between backtest reports
 * Date validator is failing when one of the date fields is empty
+* The minimum range for dates is a month, but script accept any

 #### Already done ✔️